msisdev/drincc/README.md

 - [React](https://react.dev/)
 - on [Cloudflare Pages](https://pages.cloudflare.com/).

 I used VanillaCSS and [BEM](https://getbem.com/) method.
-So the code will be simple and easy to read.
+The code will be simple and easy to read.

 ## Folder structure?
 ```